 The PR2 research robot has numerous inputs, joints and degrees of freedom.
 For work in the outdoors or in lab environments that are dusty, the PR2 needed a garment to keep its actuators and sensors free of particulates and debris.

 The first idea was a human-based garment for a humanoid object - a hoodie.
 While it kept the casing and limbs protected and unimpeded, it blocked many sensors.

 Rather than continue replicating human fashion, a collar was made that would keep clear of the sensors and limbs.
 As a lightweight conductive fabric, a small charge would attract dust and particles away from the robot.

-Project Credits: Jimmy Sastra, Michael Wetmore, Chris McAdams, Fallon Shrokman
+Team: Jimmy Sastra, Michael Wetmore, Chris McAdams, Fallon Shrokman